MasonEgger/conferences.dev/content/_index.md

-# Coming Soon!
+# conferences.dev

-conferences.dev is in development.
-This site will be a repository of developer conferences
+conferences.dev is in an open repository of open source, software engineering, and developer conferences.